France–Syria relations: Post-Assad Syria

 Following the fall of the al-Assad regime and formation of a Syrian transitional government, France raised its flag on the French embassy in Damascus for the first time in 12 years.
 On 31 December 2024, French Armed Forces Minister Sebastien Lecornu stated that France committed airstrikes targeting ISIS bases in Syria during the weekend before.

 On 3 January 2025, French Foreign Minister Jean-Noël Barrot visited Damascus to support Syria's political transition, in which he met with Ahmed al-Sharaa, leader of Hay'at Tahrir al-Sham, highlighting the importance of including Kurdish authorities in the process and stressing that a political solution requires the involvement of all key groups.
 He also met with Patriarch John X of Antioch, discussing the importance of a democratic Syria based on equality, citizenship, and human dignity.
 On 21 January 2025, two French investigating judges have issued an arrest warrant for former Syrian leader Bashar al-Assad on suspicion of involvement in war crimes.

 On 5 February 2025, the Syrian port authority in Latakia signed a deal with the French shipping company CMA CGM to operate the container terminal at Latakia port, revising revenue distribution and lease terms.

-On 7 May 2025, French President Emmanuel Macron met Syrian interim President Ahmed al-Sharaa in Paris.
+On 7 May 2025, French President Emmanuel Macron met Syrian President Ahmed al-Sharaa in Paris.
 It was al-Sharaa’s first official European visit since taking office after Assad’s ousting in 2024.
 Macron supported lifting EU and U.S. sanctions on Syria if the interim government commits to justice and reforms.
 He also urged protection of all communities, especially minorities affected by recent violence.

 Al-Sharaa confirmed indirect talks with Israel aimed at reducing tensions.
 The visit sparked debate due to his links with the Islamist group Hay’at Tahrir al-Sham, but Macron defended the engagement as a step toward regional stability and inclusive diplomacy.